wp-plugins/sgr-nextpage-titles/readme.txt

 == Changelog ==

+= 0.55 =
+* Bug fix:
+	* Empty page doesn't return notices (debug mode on) anymore.

 = 0.50 =
 * New features:
 	* The summary is now linked as a page.
 	* Added next & prev link rel to the head.
 * Enhancements:
 	* Rewrite the code to request parts via pagenumber.
-	* Made changes to bottom link style.
+	* Made changes to bottom links style.
 * Bug fix:
 	* Uncorrect pagetitle now returns 404.